Last updated on April 22nd, 2022

 - Duly filled Miscellaneous Services form

-Since the Power of Attorney was co-signed, we filled two miscellaneous services form, one for each applicant.
-Also, as per the instructions on the form, we affixed a passport size photo on each of our application and signed with half the signature on the form and the rest on the photo.
+Since the Power of Attorney was co-signed, we filled out two miscellaneous services forms, one for each applicant.
+Also, as per the instructions on the form, we affixed a passport size photo on each of our applications and signed with half the signature on the form and the rest on the photo.

 - Original Indian passport(s)

 I was a bit hesitant about this so I called VFS.
-However, the guy on the phone was adamant that they needed original Indian passport and that certified copy of the passport won’t work.
-So we had to provide original Indian passport for both of us.
+However, the guy on the phone was adamant that they needed an original Indian passport and that a certified copy of the passport won’t work.
+So we had to provide an original Indian passport for both of us.

 - Copy of valid passports attested by JP (Notarised copies for NSW residents, sorry folks VFS doesn’t trust your JPs).

 It was a little confusing.
-As both me and my wife are the Australian citizen, I didn’t know whether to provide copy of the Indian or the Australian passport.
+As both I and my wife are Australian citizens, I didn’t know whether to provide a copy of the Indian or the Australian passport.
 However, given that they asked for our Indian passports, it only made sense to give them a copy of our Indian passports.
-So we provided JP certified copy of our Indian passports.
+So we provided JP certified copies of our Indian passports.